Preduke/ImageRecognition/02_models/03_maskrcnn/README.md

 ```
 cd home/unicorn/mrcnn/
 ```
-Remove old Files & Copy content of train and test folder from bucket storage:
+Remove old Files & Copy content of train and test folder from bucket storage.
+Please make sure that annotation json file is also available in each of the folder.
 ```
 sudo rm -r ./samples/car/train/*
 sudo rm -r ./samples/car/test/*